iamsairajesh/IS620_Maverick/README.md

 Included the ERD for your project, explaining the relationships between entities, attributes, and any constraints.
 Used diagrams or textual descriptions to make it clear.

 # Deliverable D2 (First PL/SQL operations – November 21, 2023):
-By this date, the group had progressed in developing the core functionality by developing and implementing the first set of PL/SQL operations
+By this date, the group had progressed in developing the core functionality by developing and implementing the first set of PL/SQL operations.

-# Deliverable D3 (Complete PL/SQL operations – December 16, 2023):
-To ensure the program's complete functioning, our team planned to complete and implement the whole set of PL/SQL operations.
-With this milestone, the main coding process is over.

-# Deliverable D4 (Demo – December 19, 2023):
-Our team presented a live demonstration that has been created, showcasing its features, functionality, and general operations on this date.
-This is an essential stage before to submitting the completed project.

 # Usage
 Explained how to use the project, including any commands, configurations, or input/output details.
-Also, provided examples to demonstrate functionality
+Also, provided examples to demonstrate functionality.